git-pull/website/code_explorer/django-vs-flask.rst

 <http://flask.pocoo.org/snippets/>`_ for that.

-And in a language like Python where packages, modules, and duck typing rule, I feel snippets, while laudable, are doomed to fall short in keeping in check perpetually recreating patterns someone else done.
+And in a language like Python where packages, modules, and duck typing rule, I feel snippets, while laudable, are doomed to fall short keeping in check perpetual recreation of patterns someone else done.
 Not to mention, snippets don't have CI, nor versioning, nor issue trackers (maybe a comment thread).